 |2019 limits||If you’re 49 or younger||If you’re 50 or older|

 Unlike pretax contributions, Roth contributions are deducted from your paycheck after taxes are withheld.
-But when you're eligible to withdraw your money, you don’t pay taxes on your contributions, or any investment earnings (if you meet the five-year qualification period).
-Synopsys' matching contributions are subject to ordinary income tax when you withdraw the money from your account.
+But when you're eligible to withdraw your money, you don’t pay taxes on your contributions or any investment earnings (if you meet the five-year qualification period).
+The Synopsys matching contributions are subject to ordinary income tax when you withdraw the money from your account.

 You can make contributions on a Roth or pretax basis, or a combination of the two, up to the annual IRS limits below.